yogasaputraid/gis-lokair/assets/js/README.md

 # gis-lokair
-<br> Extract the js.zip to the folder assets/js
+<br> Extract all file the js.zip to the folder assets/js